yserictsai/flickr-pic/README.md

 # flickr-pic

-This Repo is a pratice demo from a docker tutorial demo, use a open resource "flickr.py" to download picture from Flickr
+This Repo is a pratice from a docker tutorial demo, use a open resource code "flickr.py" to download picture from Flickr.

 Docker file build